unclejamal/parallel-change/README.md

 ### What is Parallel Change?

-Also known as Expand and Contract, this is a pattern that can be used to evolve a design safely by introducing backwards compatible changes to a software design without breaking existing clients of code.
+Also known as Expand and Contract, this is a pattern that can be used to evolve a software design by introducing backwards compatible changes without breaking clients of the existing code.
 It involves three steps:

 1. expand (add the new element - class, method, variable);
 2. migrate (clients of the existing element to use the new one introduced in step 1); and
 3. contract (remove the old element - class, method, variable)

-A more detailed discussion of the pattern, with examples, may be found in [Danilo Sato's article on Parallel Change](https://martinfowler.com/bliki/ParallelChange.html).
+A more detailed discussion, with examples, may be found in [Danilo Sato's article on Parallel Change](https://martinfowler.com/bliki/ParallelChange.html).

-### The Exercise

-The purpose of this exercise is to change the shopping cart from just supporting one item of shopping to multiple.
-Specifically, taking the Ruby example, there is a variable called `@price`.
-Instead, to support multiple prices, instead the developer should now introduce a `@prices` collection object (an array).
-Do this in such a way that the unit tests provided remain green (this is a refactoring, after all).
-If need be introduce more tests to enhance safety.
+## Your Task
+Using Parallel Change, modify the class `ShoppingCart` to handle multiple items instead of a single one.
+Tests have already been written.

+## Rules
+The tests must not be red at any time.
+No compile-errors, no failures.
+(The only exception is for a few seconds while you write a single line of code.)